How a footballer’s birth month can affect their chances of reaching the top

 In the Netherlands, meanwhile, some tournaments are based on an average rather than maximum ages.
 And at Feyenoord, a study that involved simply highlighting the precise ages of young players to coaches also had a positive impact.

-“Making them aware of the informational constraints,” can be important.
-She says.
-“If we are talking about recruitment; about one off trials then often it is that physically more mature player who will stand out.
+“Making them aware of the informational constraints,” can be important, says Finnegan.
+“If we are talking about recruitment; about one-off trials, then often it is that physically more mature player who will stand out.
 That study showed that there was less of a Relative Age Effect when the coach had that information available to him.

 “There isn’t a silver bullet to it,” she continues.
 “Everyone has a role to play which is probably why it is so difficult to fix.
 When you look at the top leagues around Europe now compared to 10 years ago to see whether any of the education around the issue has made an impact and actually it has got worse.”